LillieW/theironyard.github.io/source/accelerator/digital-health-program/index.markdown

 *   Two or more people.
 We will occasionally take solo founders, but teams are preferred.
 *   Company should be software or a software/hardware combination.
 We also will consider select medical devices, biotech, and life sciences companies.
 *   Your team must co-locate at The Iron Yard for the duration of the program.
-There's no obligation to stay her, but we'd sure love to have you.
+There's no obligation to stay here, but we'd sure love to have you.

 Did we mention that our space is one block from [RJ Rockers Brewery](http://www.rjrockers.com/)?